Directors are responsible for supervising the activities of the corporation and for making decisions regarding those activities.

-Conflicts of Interest
+Conflicts of interest

-Indemnification by the Corporation
+Indemnification by the corporation

-A corporation may want to consider putting in place some of the following methods to protect (indemnify) directors and officers of corporations from certain liabilities that could be imposed upon them.
+A corporation might want to consider putting in place some of the following methods to protect (indemnify) directors and officers of corporations from certain liabilities that could be imposed upon them.
 For example, a corporation could:

-- purchase insurance to protect directors and officers against liabilities incurred in the exercise of their duties (often called D&O Insurance);
+- purchase insurance to protect directors and officers against liabilities incurred in the exercise of their duties (often called D&O Insurance)

-Remuneration of Directors, Officers and Members
+Remuneration of directors, officers and members

 The directors of a corporation are entitled to fix reasonable levels of remuneration for the directors, officers and employees of a corporation, unless the corporation's articles or by-laws provide for a different arrangement.
-The NFP Act also specifically permits a director, officer or member to receive reasonable remuneration and expenses for any services to the corporation that are performed in any other capacity (e.g., in the capacity of a consultant to the corporation).
+The NFP Act also specifically permits a director, officer or member to receive reasonable remuneration and expenses for any services to the corporation that are performed in any other capacity (for ex., in the capacity of a consultant to the corporation).

-In the case of a corporation that is a registered charity Income Tax Act (Canada), it is important to be aware that certain provinces prohibit the payment of remuneration to directors, whether as a director or in any other capacity.
+In the case of a corporation that is a registered charity under the Income Tax Act, it is important to be aware that certain provinces prohibit the payment of remuneration to directors, whether as a director or in any other capacity.
 This is because of an inherent conflict of interest between the interests of the director and the interests of the corporation.
 If the corporation is a registered charity, it is important to look into the laws of the province or territory in which the charity operates to determine if such a restriction applies.